 Planning a visit to Yellowstone National Park usually includes a stop to Old Faithful, Lower Falls or Yellowstone Lake.
-These iconic features of the Park shouldn’t be missed, but there is so much more to Yellowstone and nearby Grand Teton National Park that is yet to be discovered!
+These iconic features of the Park shouldn’t be missed, but there is so much more to Yellowstone and nearby Grand Teton National Park that is a bit more off the beaten path!

-Here are a few of our favorite places to visit in Yellowstone and Grand Tenton National Parks!
+Here are a few of our favorite places to visit in Yellowstone and Grand Teton National Parks:

 Yellowstone National Park